rsm-hcd/docker-dotnet-example/README.md

 -----------------------------------------|-----------------------------------------------
-`./sdk`                                  | Displays help describing commands and examples `./sdk clean`                            | Removes project related images and kills all containers based on those images `./sdk clean-migration [migration-name]` | Create new dotnet entity framework migration.<br>Does not require valid database configuration.
+`./sdk`                                  | Displays help describing commands and examples `./sdk clean`                            | Removes project related images and kills all containers based on those images `./sdk create-migration [migration-name]` | Create new dotnet entity framework migration.<br>Does not require valid database configuration.
 `./sdk create-release [version]`         | Builds a release build image with the supplied version<br>tag and deploys it to the configured docker hub repository
 `./sdk delete-migration`                 | Removes most recent entity framework migration.<br>Requires valid database configuration.
 `./sdk dotnet-build`                     | Build the dotnet solution from the root of the project.